 - Pick up a map and brochure

 Thoughts from a (former) local: I grew up across the street from the Petroglyph National Monument and have visited the site numerous times.
 However, my first time at the Visitor Center was in November 2021.
 Buddy and I went to get his National Park passport book stamped.
-He has been visiting the monument since he was a baby, but never received a stamp.
+He has been visiting Petroglyph National Monument since he was a baby, but never received a stamp.
 I was pleasantly surprised by the Visitor Center, especially the film.
 It was intriguing to me because I did not know the history of the monument and the events leading up to its creation as I was a child at the time it was founded.

 4. Albuquerque’s Altitude